Bastardkb/bastardkb.github.io/index.md

 Welcome to the official Bastard Keyboards documentation website.

 Just like the rest of BK's work, this wiki is open-source - with the files on github.
 This wiki is hosted by Github Pages.
+Contributions are welcome !

 # What you will find here